-The best bicep workouts must be among the globe's most popular exercises.
-From Arnie’s bulging cannons to Madonna’s impressively sculpted guns, the relatively minuscule bicep muscles – or musculus biceps brachii if you want to be Latin about it – play a huge role in portraying a fit and healthy lifestyle.
-Filling a t-shirt or rocking a sleeveless dress is far easier if you have toned and defined arms to do the garment justice, and having strong arms is useful in many everyday scenarios.
+The best bicep workouts are often attributed to celebrities we've seen on-screen and in pictures with great arms.
+From Arnold Schwarzenegger’s bulging biceps squeezed into a black t-shirt in Terminator, to Madonna’s impressively sculpted guns on-stage, the relatively minuscule bicep muscles – or musculus biceps brachii if you want to be Latin about it – play a huge role in portraying a fit and healthy lifestyle.

 But before you go out and start curling dumbbells until the cows come home, it is worth noting that the biceps are incorporated in most upper body pushing and pulling movements.
 In fact, many experts feel that specifically targeting the biceps is unnecessary, if you are already engaging in proper upper body resistance workouts, with the correct form.
-Push-ups, underhand pull-ups, barbell rows and many more incorporate the biceps effectively, and embarking on a routine that works a variety of muscle groups is preferable to simply focussing on one body part.
+Push-ups, underhand pull-ups, barbell rows and many more incorporate the biceps effectively, and embarking on a routine that works a variety of muscle groups is preferable to simply focussing on one body part (check out our guide to the best workouts for arms to learn more, or give our 30-day arms challenge a try).

 Nonetheless, for those who want to give their upper arms some close attention, we’ve collated some of the best biceps exercises.
 They should help you get more toned or pronounced muscles to fill your sleeves.